174: No Such Thing As A Manta Ray

 Okay, my fact this week is that Guinness World Records have entries for most mousetraps released on the tongue, most matchsticks extinguished by the tongue, and most fan blades stopped by the tongue.

-Most mousetraps released on the tongue.
-And does it mean the mousetrap is on the tongue, or does the tongue made its way into the mousetrap?
+Does it mean the mousetrap is on the tongue, or does the tongue made its way into the mousetrap?
 It wouldn't be very impressive, would it?

 If you just balanced a mousetrap on your tongue and then it snapped against air in your mouth.
 Yeah.

 It's really not that.

-It's literally getting a mousetrap, sticking your tongue in it and it just going snap.
+It's literally getting a mousetrap, sticking your tongue in it, and it just going snap.
 Wow.

 What is the record?
 What's the most...